Search for a heavy neutral Higgs boson in a left-right model with an inverse seesaw mechanism at the LHC: Higgs Sector in the LRIS

 Now, we consider the neutral scalar fields and their masses.
-This can be obtained if one flactuates the neutral components of the bidoublet $\phi$ and the doublet $\chi_{R}$ around their vacua as follows: \be \phi_i^0 = \frac{1}{\sqrt{2}} ( v_i +\phi_i^{0R} +i \phi_i^{0I}), \ee where $\phi_i=\phi_{1,2},\chi_{R}$ and $v_i=k_{1,2},v_{R}$.
-In this case, the squared-mass matrix of the $CP$-odd Higgs bosons is given by
+This can be obtained if one fluctuates the neutral components of the bidoublet $\phi$ and the doublet $\chi_{R}$ around their vacua as follows: \be \phi_i^0 = \frac{1}{\sqrt{2}} ( v_i +\phi_i^{0R} +i \phi_i^{0I}), \ee where $\phi_i=\phi_{1,2},\chi_{R}$ and $v_i=k_{1,2},v_{R}$.
+In this case, the symmetric mass matrix of the $CP$-odd Higgs bosons is given by